What Is Technical Writing?

 So if you’re exploring how to start technical writing, don’t hesitate to take the plunge.
 Search for jobs that push your boundaries, and don’t be afraid to leverage your social media connections.
 You’re more capable than you think, and all it takes is the courage to begin.

 So what’s next after you’ve dipped your toes into technical writing?
 Take it from me: don’t stop at just being good enough.
-The field constantly evolves; you must keep up if you want to stay competitive.
+The field constantly evolves, and you must keep up if you want to stay competitive.
 That means continually educating yourself.
-Attend webinars, take specialized courses, or even go for a certification in technical writing.
+Attend webinars, take specialized courses, or pursue a technical writing certification.
 Trust me, investing in yourself never goes out of style.

 I used to roll my eyes at the term, but hey, it works.
 LinkedIn is a goldmine for this.
 Connect with other technical writers, join industry-specific groups, and don’t be shy to slide into someone’s DMs (professionally, of course).
 A simple message can go a long way.
 After all, I landed one of my first major contracts by just asking, “Hey, are you guys looking for a writer?”
 Turns out, they were.